Non-regular Lagrangian concordances between Lagrangian fillable Legendrian knots: Inverting decomposable Lagrangian concordances

 Here we recall the construction from \cite{NonregStabilizedConc} that allows us to invert decomposable Lagrangian concordances.
 In the following we assume that we are given two Legendrian knots $\Lambda_{-}$, $\Lambda_+$ and a decomposable Lagrangian concordance $L$ from $\Lambda_-$ to $\Lambda_+$.

 The construction is based on the following three ingredients: \begin{itemize} \item[(i)] Following \cite[Proposition 5.4]{NonregStabilizedConc} we consider the inverted cobordism

-Since $L$ is decomposable, even though the cobordism $L'$ is not necessarily Lagrangian, its tangent planes are homotopic to totally-real tangent planes.
+Even though the cobordism $L'$ is not necessarily Lagrangian, its tangent planes are homotopic to totally-real tangent planes, by the aforementioned proposition.
 The $h$-principle for totally real embeddings thus implies that $L'$ admits a compactly supported smooth isotopy to a concordance that is totally real for any choice of cylindrical almost complex structure.
-Let us denote this totally real concordance from $\Lambda_+$ to $\Lambda_-$ by $T$. \begin{remark} The assumption in \cite[Proposition 5.4]{NonregStabilizedConc} requires that the rotation numbers ${\tt rot}(\Lambda_\pm)$ vanish.
-This can be achieved after a suitable stabilisation of $\Lambda_\pm$ along with the concordance.
-This operation of course changes the Legendrian isotopy class, but we will in any case add more stabilisations to the knots in the next steps, so without loss of generality we can restrict attention to the case when ${\tt rot}(\Lambda_\pm)=0$. \end{remark} \item[(ii)] Then we apply the approximation result of the first author from \cite{LagrApproxTotReal}.
+Let us denote this totally real concordance from $\Lambda_+$ to $\Lambda_-$ by $T$. \item[(ii)] Then we apply the approximation result of the first author from \cite{LagrApproxTotReal}.
 It guarantees that $T$ can be deformed to a Lagrangian concordance $S(T)$ from $S(\Lambda_+)$ to $S(\Lambda_-)$ by a smooth isotopy, where both $S(\Lambda_\pm)$ are obtained from $\Lambda_{\pm}$ by adding a sufficiently large number of stabilisations of both signs. \item[(iii)] Finally, since $L$ is a Lagrangian concordance from $\Lambda_-$ to $\Lambda_+$, using either the result of Cornwell--Ng--Sivek \cite{ObstrLagrConc} or Chantraine \cite{LagrConcLegKnots} we get that there is a Lagrangian concordance $S(L)$ from $S(\Lambda_-)$ to $S(\Lambda_+)$. \end{itemize} All in all, these three ingredients prove the following statement, which is a slight generalization of \cite[Theorem 5.6]{NonregStabilizedConc}: \begin{theorem} Given two Legendrian knots $\Lambda_{-}$, $\Lambda_+$ and a decomposable Lagrangian concordance $L$ from $\Lambda_-$ to $\Lambda_+$.
-Then there are two Lagrangian concordances $S(L)$ from $S(\Lambda_-)$ to $S(\Lambda_+)$ and $T(L)$ from $S(\Lambda_+)$ to $S(\Lambda_-)$, where $S(\Lambda_\pm)$ are obtained from $\Lambda_\pm$ by sufficiently many stabilisations of both signs. \end{theorem}
+Then there are two Lagrangian concordances $S(L)$ from $S(\Lambda_-)$ to $S(\Lambda_+)$ and $S(T)$ from $S(\Lambda_+)$ to $S(\Lambda_-)$, where $S(\Lambda_\pm)$ are obtained from $\Lambda_\pm$ by sufficiently many stabilisations of both signs. \end{theorem}